>

 Around 1770, leaflets bearing the words of this song were being hawked about the fairgrounds of England and Scotland.
 Milkmaids and horse-handlers would paste such leaflets on the walls of dairy and stable to learn the songs as they worked.
 Now and then, the place would get a new coat of whitewash and a fresh layer of song sheets.
 Robert Burns obtained one of the Turtle Dove leaflets (it still exists, with his name scrawled on it in a boyish hand).
 Years later, he remade the song into his famous lyric, My Love Is Like a Red Red Rose.
 Beautiful as Burns' song is, it is no better than the present version, evolved by country singers in Dorset.

 The songs which complete each side of the record are both “foreign” [i.e. not collected in Norfolk] — the reason for including them being that I like them too much not to.
-Both were collected by Cecil Sharp and published in his Folk Songs from Somerset: The Turtle Dove from Mrs Glover of Huish Episcopi [ VWML CJS2/9/568 ] and The Saucy Sailor from Mr Thomas Hendy of Ilminster.
+Both were collected by Cecil Sharp and published in his Folk Songs From Somerset: The Turtle Dove from Mrs Glover of Huish Episcopi [VWML CJS2/9/568] and The Saucy Sailor from Mr Thomas Hendy of Ilminster.

 Sweeney's Men sang My Dearest Dear in 1968 on their eponymous Transatlantic album, Sweeney's Men.
 They also sang it in June 2012 at Andy Irvine's 70th Birthday Concert.
 Andy Irvine noted:

-Terry [Woods] found these lyrics in a songbook in the early 60's.
+Terry [Woods] found these lyrics in a songbook in the early 60’s.
 Liking the words and being influenced by The Carter Family, he put his own tune to it.
-The words are very similar to songs collected in the Appalachian Maountains, either called The Blackest Crow or The Time Draws Near.
+The words are very similar to songs collected in the Appalachian Mountains, either called The Blackest Crow or The Time Draws Near.
 Bruce Molsky has a version he learned from the great banjo and fiddle player from Mount Airy NC, Tommy Jarrell.

 Cyril Tawney sang The Turtle Dove on his 1973 Argo album of traditional love songs from South West England, I Will Give My Love.
 His version is from Somerset.

-Three versions of Turtle Dove are also on the 1986 LP An Hour with Cecil Sharp and Ashley Hutchings, a cylinder recording of Mr Pendfold, landlord of the “Plough Inn”, Rusper, Sussex, by Ralph Vaughan Williams; a version sung by Martin Carthy; and a guitar-only version played by Martin Carthy, Richard Thompson and Dave Whetstone.
+Three versions of Turtle Dove are also on the 1986 LP An Hour With Cecil Sharp and Ashley Hutchings, a cylinder recording of Mr Pendfold, landlord of the “Plough Inn”, Rusper, Sussex, by Ralph Vaughan Williams; a version sung by Martin Carthy; and a guitar-only version played by Martin Carthy, Richard Thompson and Dave Whetstone.

 Nic Jones learned Ten Thousand Miles from A.L.
 Lloyd and sang it in 1977 on his third album, The Noah's Ark Trap, which sadly is unavailable now.